kyracho/kyracho/README.md

 ### Hi 👋 it's nice to e-meet you

-I've built full-stack web and watchOS applications from start to finish using these technologies:
+I've desgined, built, hosted, and maintained full-stack web and watchOS applications from start to finish using these technologies:

 **Hosting platforms:** Google Cloud Platform, Azure, AWS, Heroku